Technology-Notes/kiemlicz-util-wiki/SSL.md

 ### Record Protocol
 Compression/decompression, division into blocks, reassembly.
 Used by Handshake Protocol.
+Maintains connection state - encryption algorithm, compression algorithm and MAC algorithm.
 Receiving unexpected record type results in _Alert(UnexpectedMessage)_.
 Contains information about compression, MAC and encryption for:
  - current read/write states
  - pending read/write states

-Current are used for record processing.
+_Current_ are used for record processing.
 To become current:
  1. the pending is first agreed upon in Handshake Protocol
  2. the change cipher spec message makes it current